charlynedsson/react-admin-firebase/packages/core/README.md

   app: firebaseAppInstance,
   // Enable logging of react-admin-firebase
   logging: true,
-  // Resources to watch for realtime updates, will implicitly watch all resources by default, if not set.
-  watch: ['posts'],
-  // Resources you explicitly dont want realtime updates for
-  dontwatch: ['comments'],
   // Authentication persistence, defaults to 'session', options are 'session' | 'local' | 'none'
   persistence: 'session',
   // Disable the metadata; 'createdate', 'lastupdate', 'createdby', 'updatedby'